 Currently, the County is using 2002 as a "base year" for assessments (i.e. generally setting a property's assessment value at its worth in 2002, with exceptions for situations such as improvements having been made to the property).
 The Pennsylvania Supreme Court ruled on April 29, 2009 that the base year method for property valuation as applied by Allegheny County violates the uniformity clause of the State Constitution and as such is unconstitutional.
 A reassessment was ordered and is to be overseen by Judge R. Stanton Wettick.
-The County and Judge Wettick agreed to a reassessment schedule, to be complete by January 1, 2012, which is anticipated to provide a boost in future revenue.
+The County and Judge Wettick originally agreed to a reassessment schedule to be complete by January 1, 2012.
+However, on Thursday, January 12, 2012, Judge Wettick ruled that reassessed values on all Allegheny County properties will not be implemented until 2013.
+The reassessment is anticipated to be revenue neutral, except with respect to new construction or improvements to existing buildings.
 In addition, there have been, and will continue to be, appeals to assessed values.
 The City makes tax abatements available for commercial and industrial properties for certain assessment increases attributable to rehabilitation and for new construction in varying degrees.
 The abatements have not had a substantial impact on the City's revenues.